odagora/personal-website/src/pages/posts/creating-an-ecommerce-web-component-from-scratch.md

 ## Step 1: Define the `CartItem` Class
 First, we define the `CartItem` class extending from `HTMLElement`.
-This class will manage the cart item's data and render its HTML structure.
+This class will manage the cart item's data and render its HTML structure:

 ```javascript
 export class CartItem extends HTMLElement {